Therapy Website Copy

 A well-maintained blog can to add more content to your site.
 Blogs are a great tool and, as far as making yourself rank higher in the search engines, they really can’t be beat.
 So, if you want to keep your therapist website copywriting on the main parts of your site streamlined and more concise, then adding blogs can be a great solution, and a way to make sure that the site is not too light on content overall.

-Some key take-aways to keep in mind:
+Some key take-aways on copywriting for therapists to keep in mind:

 DO:

-• Use headings, sub headings, and short paragraphs to break up text.
+- Use headings, sub headings, and short paragraphs to break up text.

-• Use photos and other visual elements to make your site easy to consume.
+- Use photos and other visual elements to make your site easy to consume.

-• Consider video as an added element to your site.
+- Consider video as an added element to your site.

-• Have a blog on your site to help your site get visible.
+- Have a blog on your site to help your site get visible.
 (SRWD offers content writing services for therapists.
 Contact Us to learn more.)

 DON'T:

-• Expect your visitors to read through thick blocks of text.
+- Expect your visitors to read through thick blocks of text.
 They won’t.

-• Say so little on your site that the website seems insubstantial.
+- Say so little on your site that the website seems insubstantial.

-• Make your site visually un-appealing.
+- Make your site visually un-appealing.
 The more attractive your content is, the easier it will be to read.

-Writing therapy website copy is not an easy task – but with the right strategies and approach, the task does not need to be nearly as daunting or overwhelming as it might seem at the start.
+Copywriting for therapists’ websites is not an easy task – but with the right strategies and approach, the task does not need to be nearly as daunting or overwhelming as it might seem at the start.

 If you would like help in creating the website copy for your therapist website, please don’t hesitate to schedule a discovery call today to learn more about how we can create a strategic a website to help your private practice grow!